lightkurve/lightkurve/README.rst

 Contact
 -------
 Lightkurve is an open source community project created by `the authors <AUTHORS.rst>`_.
-The best way to contact us is to `open an issue <https://github.com/KeplerGO/lightkurve/issues/new>`_ or to e-mail  tesshelp@bigbang.gsfc.nasa.gov.
+The best way to contact us is to `open an issue <https://github.com/lightkurve/lightkurve/issues/new>`_ or to e-mail tesshelp@bigbang.gsfc.nasa.gov.
+Please include a self-contained example that fully demonstrates your problem or question.